- Undergraduate Students

 - Durham Castle, together with the cathedral, was awarded the status of a World Heritage Site in 1986 in recognition of their historical importance.

-- Access to Durham by road is good with the A1/A1(M) motorway provides, fast, easy access from the North or South, and the A66 from the West.
+- Access to Durham City by road is good with the A1 motorway providing, fast, easy access from the north or south, and the A66 from the west.

-- Durham is on the main-line rail service with many high-speed services daily from London, taking around 3 hours.
+- Durham is on the main-line railway with many high-speed services daily from London, taking around three hours.